Big-Mike-Edahow/JavaScript_Beginner_to_Professional/README.md

 # JavaScript_Beginner_to_Professional
-Source code examples from the text JavaScript from Beginner to Professional
+My versions of source code examples from the text JavaScript from Beginner to Professional